DavidSMishkin/Command_Line_Testing/README.md

 ## New Project that I am working on
 Tesla

-Founded in 2012
-Elon Musk is the CEO
+Founded in 2012 Elon Musk is the CEO
-Bold text for a title